Skip to main content

 Narrow Allowlists🟠 potentially

 maximum of five IP set references (based on resource tags) per rule group, and those would have to be in a Suricata-compatible format.
-This introduces friction and puts limits on your multi-cloud micro-segmentation designs
+This introduces friction and puts limits on multi-cloud micro-segmentation designs

 🟢 yes